woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/index.rst

 YSLD tutorial
 =============

-This tutorial provides a set of steps that users can follow to style layers and compose a map using :ref:`Suite Composer <webmaps.composer>`.
+This tutorial provides a set of steps that users can follow to style layers and compose a map using :ref:`Composer <webmaps.composer>`.

 For this tutorial, you will need to download the following files from the `Natural Earth dataset <http://www.naturalearthdata.com/>`_: